-- Primary Borrower: The parent is the primary borrower on a Parent PLUS Loan and the student is the primary borrower on a private student loan.
+- Primary Borrower: The parent is the primary borrower on a Parent PLUS Loan.
+The primary borrower of a private student loan can be the parent or the student.
 The parent may be a cosigner on the student’s private student loan.

-- Interest Rate: Parent PLUS Loans have fixed interest rates, currently @PLIRCurrent% for the @AYCurrent academic year.
+- Interest Rate: Parent PLUS Loans have fixed interest rates, currently 7.6% for the 2018-2019 academic year.
 Private student loan interest rates are based on borrower credit and come in fixed and variable interest rate options, depending on the lender.